 Celestial Legends Night Hike

-Have you ever heard the song “Follow the Drinking Gourd?”
+Have you ever heard the song ‘Follow the Drinking Gourd’?
 Did you know that the song acted as a map for escaping slaves who were trying to gain their freedom, or that the drinking gourd is also known as the Big Dipper?
 Learn about this, along with other fascinating celestial facts and legends as we take a trek under the stars.
 Due to the lower light conditions, this activity is challenging.
+Be sure to bundle up to stay warm.

 Wolf Howling Night Hike